 Researchers who participate in NIPS joint research projects can use our childcare support system, in which NIPS provides reimbursement for a portion of childcare expenses such as daycare, babysitting, and care for sick children.

-(3) Support scheme for researchers who travel with their children

-Researchers who participate in NIPS joint research projects can use our travel expenses support scheme whereby NIPS partially supports travel expenses when researchers are accompanied by any of their children during travel for the purpose of conducting the project.
+(3) Support scheme for researchers who travel with their children scheme whereby NIPS partially supports travel expenses when researchers are accompanied by any of their children during travel for the purpose of conducting the project.